MarcCharmois/python3.6-eventHubTrigger-function/readme.md

  - 2
 Complete the receiverConnectionString value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
  - 3 replace the eventHubName value with yours in the fucntion.json file
+ ## Deployment
- - 4 deploy with PowerShell or with the Azure Functions extension of Visual Studio code
+ deploy with PowerShell or with the Azure Functions extension of Visual Studio code